 The last point your consumer research should help you pinpoint is how to align your brand in this magical trifecta.

-The right message is the one this audience wants to see, of course.
+- The right message is the one this audience wants to see.
 That means it’s useful, of value, or interesting.

-The right moment is of course that time when they will buy, because your brand aligned these forces to make it so.
+- The right moment is that time when they'll buy, because your brand aligned these forces to make it so.